-ATTACHMENT B

-(CCCHP-PROJECT NUMBER) COVENANTS

-These covenants are made and entered into between the State of Nevada, acting by and through the State Historic Preservation Office (STATE), hereinafter referred to as "STATE" and NAME OF PROPERTY OWNER hereinafter referred to as "PROPERTY OWNER", for the purpose of the Property known as the PROPERTY NAME, which is owned in fee simple by the PROPERTY OWNER.

-The Property is comprised essentially of grounds, collateral, appurtenances, and improvements.
-The Property is more particularly described as follows:

-COUNTY ASSESSOR'S PARCEL NUMBER AND LEGAL DESCRIPTION

-In consideration of the sum of \$ GRANT AWARD received in grant-in-aid assistance from the STATE, the PROPERTY OWNER hereby agrees to the following for a period of time ending on TERMINATION DATE OF COVENANTS.

-- The PROPERTY OWNER agrees to assume the cost of the continued maintenance and repair of said Property so as to preserve the architectural, historical, cultural or archaeological integrity of the same, in order to protect and enhance those qualities which make it historically significant as determined by the STATE. - The PROPERTY OWNER agrees that no visual or structural alterations to either the interior or exterior of the property will be made without prior written permission of the STATE.

-3. The PROPERTY OWNER agrees that the STATE, its agents and designees, shall have the right to inspect the Property at all reasonable times, in order to ascertain whether or not the conditions of these Covenants are being observed.
+1 ATTACHMENT B 2 COMMISSION FOR CULTURAL CENTERS AND HISTORIC PRESERVATION 3 (CCCHP-PROJECT NUMBER) COVENANTS 4 These covenants are made and entered into between the State of Nevada, acting by and 5 through the State Historic Preservation Office (STATE), hereinafter referred to as "STATE" and 6 NAME OF PROPERTY OWNER hereinafter referred to as "PROPERTY OWNER", for the 7 purpose of the property known as the PROPERY NAME , which is owned in fee simple by the 8 PROPERTY OWNER.
+9 The property is comprised essentially of grounds, collateral, appurtenances, and 10 improvements.
+The property is more particularly described as follows: 11 COUNTY ASSESSOR'S PARCEL NUMBER AND LEGAL DESCRIPTION 12 In consideration of the sum of \$GRANT AWARD received in grant-in-aid assistance from 13 the STATE, the PROPERTY OWNER hereby agrees to the following for a period of time ending 14 on TERMINATION DATE OF COVENANTS.
+15 1.
+The PROPERTY OWNER agrees to assume the cost of the continued maintenance 16 and repair of said property so as to preserve the architectural, historical, cultural or 17 archaeological integrity of the same, in order to protect and enhance those qualities 18 which make it historically significant as determined by the STATE.
+19 2.
+The PROPERTY OWNER agrees that no visual or structural alterations to either 20 the interior or exterior of the property will be made without prior written permission 21 of the STATE.
+22 3.
+The PROPERTY OWNER agrees that the STATE, its agents and designees, shall 23 have the right to inspect the property at all reasonable times, in order to ascertain 24 whether or not the conditions of these Covenants are being observed.

-- 4. The PROPERTY OWNER agrees that when the Property is not clearly visible from a public right of-way or includes interior work assisted with State of Nevada, Commission for Cultural Centers and Historic Preservation grant funds, the Property will be open to the public not less than twelve (12) days a year on an equitable spaced basis and at other times by appointment.
-Nothing in these Covenants will prohibit the PROPERTY OWNER from charging a reasonable, non-discriminatory admission fee, comparable to fees charged at similar facilities in the area. - 5.
-The PROPERTY OWNER further agrees that when the Property is not open to the public on a continuing basis, and when the improvements assisted with State of Nevada Commission for Cultural Centers and Historic Preservation grant funds are not visible from the public right-of-way, notification will be published for three consecutive working days, no less than one week prior to the opening date in one newspaper of general circulation in the community area in which the Property is located.
-The advertisement shall give the dates and times when the Property will be open.
-Documentation of such notice will be furnished annually to the STATE during the term of these Covenants. - 6.
-The PROPERTY OWNER agrees to comply with Title VI of the Civil Rights disability.
-In implementing public access, reasonable accommodation to qualified
+1 4.
+The PROPERTY OWNER agrees that when the property is not clearly visible from 2 a public right of-way or includes interior work assisted with State of Nevada, 3 Commission for Cultural Centers and Historic Preservation grant funds, the property 4 will be open to the public not less than twelve (12) days a year on an equitable spaced 5 basis and at other times by appointment.
+Nothing in these Covenants will prohibit the PROPERTY OWNER from charging a reasonable, non-discriminatory 6 7 admission fee, comparable to fees charged at similar facilities in the area.
+8 5.
+The PROPERTY OWNER further agrees that when the property is not open to the 9 public on a continuing basis, and when the improvements assisted with State of

+10Nevada Commission for Cultural Centers and Historic Preservation grant funds are11not visible from the public right-of-way, notification will be published for three12consecutive working days, no less than one week prior to the opening date in one13newspaper of general circulation in the community area in which the property is14located.
+The advertisement shall give the dates and times when the property will be15open.
+Documentation of such notice will be furnished annually to the STATE during16the term of these Covenants.

-Act of 1964 (U.S.C.
+- 17 6.
+The PROPERTY OWNER agrees to comply with Title VI of the Civil Rights Act 18 of 1964 (U.S.C.
 2000 (d)), the Americans with Disabilities Act (42 U.S.C.
-12204), and with Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
+12204), 19 and with Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794).

-These laws prohibit discrimination on the basis of race, religion, national origin, or
+These laws 20 prohibit discrimination on the basis of race, religion, national origin, or disability.
+In 21 implementing public access, reasonable accommodation to qualified disabled 22 persons shall be made in consultation with the STATE. - 7.
+The agreement shall be enforceable in specific performance by a court of competent jurisdiction.